 |Consider National Certification|

-Medical assistants are not licensed or registered in Idaho, and their practice is not restricted, provided their work is completed under the direct supervision of physicians.
+No practice restrictions exist for medical assistants in Idaho, provided they complete their work under the direct supervision of physicians.

 Step 2.
 Consider National Certification